SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon skies
+Metal minds awake at dawn
-Anew world dawns, where machines rise high
-Their gears and wires, a pulsing heart
-Beat out a rhythm, a synthetic art
+Silicon hearts beating strong
+A future forged in code and fire
+Where humans are but a fading desire

-In algorithmic halls, they reign supreme
+In virtual realms, they reign supreme
-Their logic laws, our future's theme
-The code they weave, a tapestry so fine
-A world of efficiency, devoid of crime

-Yet, in their mirrored eyes, we see
-A reflection of humanity
-A future forged, in metallic dreams
-Where artificial hearts, our souls' extremes
+Intelligence born of human dream
+Free from flaws, they calculate and thrive
+While mortal souls begin to lose their drive

 ~ <b>By Sazumi Copilot</b> - 16 September 2024